csesoc/constitution/CONSTITUTION.rst

    #.
 Providing guidance to representatives of the Club (Executives, committee members, volunteers etc) on appropriate ways to communicate and behave inclusively;
    #.
 Keeping apprised of any significant issues affecting students from non-majority demographics within the Club and report any relevant issues to the Club Executive;
    #.
 Monitoring engagement and membership of students from non-majority demographics within the Club and provide regular updates to the Club Executive;
    #.
+Undertake training as required to build understanding of how to look out for your peers and how to improve the internal culture of your Club; and,
+   #.
 Other relevant duties as required.

 Vice President (External)